essential-contributions/essential-integration/docs/getting-started/src/getting-started/applications_101.md

 # Essential Applications 101

-Essential applications at the highest level composed of `contract`s.
+Essential applications at the highest level are composed of `contract`s.
 Although this terminology will be familiar to developers coming from imperative blockchain languages (e.g. Solidity), a _declarative_ contract is a fundamentally different thing.

 Imperative "contracts" take a set of inputs, and update state as a side-effect of the execution of a sequence of opcodes over these inputs.
 In particular, a set of storage opcodes exist which directly act upon state.